jpabellon/smile-api/docs/Chapter-4.md

 API_HOST=<apiURL>
 ```

-> **You can use as reference ".env.example" included in the Quickstart repository or archive**
+> **The .env file is normally hidden by your system.** You may want to enable showing of hidden files in your system preferences to be able to see it. **You can use ".env.example" file, included in the Quickstart repository, as a reference.**

 6. Save and close your file.